siniorone/R-Code-Odyssey/README.md

 ## Basics

 1. [Overview of R Language](1.Basic/1-%20Overview%20of%20R%20Language.ipynb)
-   - Learn the fundamentals of the R programming language.
+   - Overview of the R programming language.

 2. [Numeric and Character Variables](1.Basic/2-Numeric%20and%20Character%20Variables.ipynb)
    - Explore how to work with numeric and character variables in R.